lukes611/phdThesis/readme.txt

 	Submission Preparation:
 		1. Research PhD Submission on Griffith Site
-		1. Email Goul, Ask him about the form to be filled, and the process
 		2. Remind Ruben to fill out such a form
-		3. Inquire to HDR office about print-out and submission [if 1. fails]

 	Final Re-write